-The Organizational Security Policies of the TOE and the hardware have no conflicts between each other.
+The organizational security policies of the TOE and the hardware have no conflicts between each other.
 They are shown in the following list.
+Organizational security policies of the TOE taken from [CC\PP-0068-V2] are given in italics.
+Organizational security policies of the hardware concerning the MIFARE or DESFIRE functionality are not listed.

-- Organizational Security Policies of the TOE - P.Manufact (Manufacturing of the travel document's chip): Covers P.Process-TOE of the hardware ST - P.Pre-Operational (Pre-operational handling of the travel document): Covers P.Process-TOE of the hardware ST - P.Terminal (Abilities and trustworthiness of terminals): Not applicable - P.Card_PKI (PKI for Passive Authentication (issuing branch)): Not applicable - P.Trustworthy_PKI (Trustworthiness of PKI): Not applicable - P.Sensitive_Data (Privacy of sensitive biometric reference data): Not applicable - P.Personalization (Personalization of the travel document by issuing State or Organization only): Not applicable - Organizational Security Policies of the hardware - P.Process-TOE (Protection during TOE Development and Production): Covered by P.Manufact and P.Pre-Operational of the TOE ST - P.Add-Components (Additional Specific Security Components): Not applicable - P.Add-Func (Additional Specific Security Functionality): Not applicable
+- Organizational security policies of the TOE - P.Manufact (manufacturing of the travel document's chip): covers P.Process-TOE of the hardware ST - P.Pre-Operational (pre-operational handling of the travel document): covers P.Process-TOE of the hardware ST - P.Card\PKI (PKI for Passive Authentication (issuing branch)): not applicable - P.Trustworthy\PKI (trustworthiness of PKI): not applicable - P.Terminal (abilities and trustworthiness of terminals): not applicable - P.Sensitive\Data (privacy of sensitive biometric reference data): not applicable - P.Personalization (personalization of the travel document by issuing State or Organization only): not applicable

+- Organizational security policies of the hardware - P.Process-TOE (identification during TOE development and production): covered by P.Manufact and P.Pre-Operational of the TOE ST - P.Crypto-Service (cryptographic services of the TOE): not applicable - P.Add-Components-Plain (additional Specific Security Components): not applicable - P.Add-Func (additional specific security functionality): not applicable